 Certain data fields must be completed before an Original Report will be accepted.
-The data fields that must be completed for an Original Report to be accepted are indicated on the online form.
 Your Original Report will not be able to be submitted online until the required information has been provided, although your partially completed form can be saved online so that you can return at a later time to provide the missing information.

 - 1. An entry should be made in each applicable space or check box, unless otherwise directed by the section instructions. - 2.
 If the data is unavailable, enter "Unknown" for text fields and leave numeric fields and fields using check boxes or "radio" buttons blank. - 3.
 Estimate data only if necessary.
 Provide an estimate in lieu of answering a question with "Unknown" or leaving the field blank.
 Estimates should be based on best-available information and reasonable effort. - 4.
 For unknown or estimated data entries, the operator should file a Supplemental Report when additional or more accurate information becomes available. - 5.
 If the question is not applicable, enter "N/A" for text fields and leave numeric fields and fields using check boxes or "radio" buttons blank.
 Do not enter zero unless this is the actual value being submitted for the data in question. - 6.
-For questions requiring numeric answers, all preceding and/or unused data fields should be filled in using zeroes.
-When decimal points or commas are required and not already shown in the data field, the decimal point or comma should be placed in a separate block in the data field.
+If OTHER is checked for any answer to a question, include an explanation or description on the line provided, making it clear why "Other" was the necessary selection. - 7.
+Pay close attention to each question for the phrase: - a. (select all that apply) - b. (select only one)